 In the world of Forex, Fundamental Analysis is all about comparing and analysing one country’s economic data and performance with a second one (or a group of countries in case they share a common currency).

-Basically, the Forex market has currency pairs, which means that price is always showing the balance and relationship of 2 economic entities.
+The Forex market has currency pairs, which means that the price is always showing the balance and relationship between 2 economic entities.
 Many factors could, in fact, impact price.
 Fundamental analysis is about reviewing the economic data and performance of an economic zone to predict future economic development and in some cases also price movements.

 - Trade balance (export/import)

 - Monetary Policy